 Yet this doesn't mean that everyone with Infinity 1 will suddenly be able to get BT Total Entertainment - but it should help widen its availability.

 To be on the safe side customers should check they are in an area where speeds higher than the required 44Mb are possible prior to signing up.

 TV without Infinity

-People who can't get BT Infinity, or don't want it, can still get the Starter package with unlimited broadband up to 17Mb, or plump for the Essentials package.
+People who can't get BT Infinity, or don't want it, can still get the basic Starter package or the Essentials package with unlimited broadband up to 17Mb.

 Both offer the basic Freeview channels, but the difference between Starter and Essentials is that the latter comes with the Youview+ box, the one that can record - and it costs £6 a month.

 While their choices are rather limited, standard broadband customers can still add some extra channels or services from those we list below.

 At least taking Infinity is no longer a requirement for those who want to be able to watch BT Sport on a decent sized screen.

 All BT TV customers should be able to add the BT Sports channel pack to their TV plan, depending on what services are available in the local area.

 However those without Infinity still can't get anything in the way of the extra Entertainment channels, Sky Sports, the live Sky Cinema channels, or extra HD channels.